THE BAREFOOT CONTESSA

 Finally the focus shifts again as the film becomes a romantic melodrama, ending with the Count shooting dead both Maria and a casual lover of hers.

-Maria is played by Ava Gardner, who has no problem playing a beautiful woman to whom all men are attracted.
-Despite her fine performance I found it difficult to care very much about her, since the film doesn't give her much of a personality.
-Having said that, I did become emotionally engaged towards the end, especially in the wedding night scene when she learns something important about the Count which maybe he should have disclosed earlier.
+Ava Gardner has no problem playing a beautiful woman to whom all men are attracted.
+But despite her fine performance I found it difficult to care very much about her fate since the film doesn't imbue her with much of a personality.

-She is the 'barefoot' Contessa because it is established early on that she likes to discard her shoes, and so it comes to represent her past which she can never entirely leave behind.
-It also links to an important motif throughout the film, of the Cinderella fairy tale.
+It also links to an important motif throughout, of the Cinderella fairy tale.
 She is searching for her Prince, the first man whom she can truly love, and she thinks she has met him at last in the form of the Count.

 The whole thing is written and directed by Joseph L. Mankiewicz, which guarantees that the dialogue is sophisticated and witty, if sometimes overwritten (some early dialogue around the Faustian legend for example had me cringing).
 It's also not the most subtle of films - the Cinderella motif is hammered home.